Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 - You have **:d20-adv: Advantage**{.d20} on attack made using Strength and **:d20-dis: Disadvantage**{.d20} on attack made using Dexterity.
 - On each of your turn, you must make an attack to any creature that is within your reach.
-- All creatures, including your ally can provoke opportunity attack from you, and you must use your **:rsc-r: Reaction**{ .rsc } when available to make an attack.
+- All creatures, including your ally can provoke opportunity attack from you, and you must use your **:rsc-r: Reaction**{.rsc} when available to make an attack.

 ### Fearful